nimast/pocket-to-obsidian/README.md

 - Article title and URL
 - Full content in markdown
 - Pocket tags as Obsidian tags
+- Auto-detected tags sourced from page metadata and on-page keywords
 - Metadata (date, author, etc.)
+- The extracted title as the filename (with the Pocket timestamp appended only when needed to avoid collisions)

 ## Development